 Designed by Nature - Crafted By Hand

 Our motto, Designed by Nature - Crafted by Hand is the motto we work towards everyday.
-Designed by nature means that we work with nature rather than working against it, this means that we have to work with the racks and fissures that form as wood dries, we will do so, or rather than adding color to a wood through stains or finishes, we will search for these colors in nature through different species of wood.
+Designed by nature means that we work with nature rather than working against it, this means that we have to work with the cracks and fissures that form as wood dries, we will do so, or rather than adding color to a wood through stains or finishes, we will search for these colors in nature through different species of wood.
 Crafted by Hand doesn't mean that we don't use power tools, we certainly do!
 Instead this means that every piece has been carefully designed, crafted, and inspected by a skilled crafts person.
 Not only does this help us to maintain a connection to each and every piece we create, but it also helps us to maintain the highest quality standards

 Our Commitment to Local